obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 > - `no happens date` and `has happens date` were introduced in Tasks 1.7.0.
 > - `happens (before|after|in) <date range>` searches were introduced in Tasks 2.0.0.
 > - `happens (before|after|in) (YYYY-Www|YYYY-mm|YYYY-Qq|YYYY)` searches were introduced in Tasks 3.1.0.

+### Troubleshooting date searches

+If your date searches are giving unexpected results, add an [[Explaining Queries|`explain`]] line to your query.

+This will help you identify common mistakes such as:

+- Accidentally using an invalid absolute date in a filter.
+- Using unsupported keywords in relative date ranges.

+If relative dates in queries do not update from the previous day, and your computer was sleeping at midnight, this is likely caused by a known Chrome bug and you will need to re-open the note.
+See [#1289](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1289).

+### Finding Tasks with Invalid Dates

+> [!released]
+>
+> - Validation of dates was introduced in Tasks 1.16.0.
+> - `created date is invalid` was introduced in Tasks 2.0.0.

+It is possible to accidentally use a non-existent date on a task signifier, such as `📅 2022-02-30`.
+February has at most 29 days.

+Such tasks look like they have a date, but that date will never be found.
+When viewed in Reading mode, the date will be shown as `Invalid date`.

+Any such mistakes can be found systematically with this search:

+    ```tasks
+    (created date is invalid) OR (done date is invalid) OR (due date is invalid) OR (scheduled date is invalid) OR (start date is invalid)
+    ```

+> [!warning]
+> If the above search finds any tasks with invalid dates, they are best fixed by clicking on the [[Backlinks|backlink]] to navigate to the incorrect line, and fixing it by directly typing in the new date.

+If you use the 'Create or edit Task' Modal, it will discard the broken date, and there will be no information about the original, incorrect value.

 ## Filters for Task Statuses